 Many women who suffer from PMS symptoms — either mild or severe — can potentially find relief in CBD oil.
 Its properties can be a major therapy for exactly what each woman suffers during her time of the month.

 Symptoms of PMS

 Symptoms are mild for most.
 In most cases, a woman might experience mild cramping or just have a general lousy feeling over their day.

 Other PMS symptoms can include food cravings, cramps, tender or sore breasts, fatigue, and moodiness.
-Bloating, headaches, and a general crabby mood are other very common experiences reported by women.
+Bloating, headaches and a generally crabby mood are other very common experiences reported by women.